 Can I use another meat in the soup besides ham?

-You can make this soup vegetarian, by skipping the ham.
+You can make this soup vegetarian, by skipping the ham, or any other meat.
 It still tastes delicious!

 Let me know if you try making my sixteen-bean soup recipe, you know I love to hear from you.
-It’s a great recipe to teach our kids and grandkids how to make a soup with very few ingredients.
+It’s a great recipe to teach our kids and grandkids how to make soup without having to gather very many ingredients.
 Soups of all kinds are a welcome meal this time of year as the weather turns a little colder.
 Nothing like a hot soup to warm up our bodies and spirits!

 Plus, we can teach them how to stretch a meal with more beans!
 May God Bless this world, Linda